jxmot/website_template-markdown/README.md

   * The "table of contents" and the content files are read *on demand* and rendered.
   * Links back to the site(page) will always be to the landing.
 * PDF Export: The ability to export selective content to PDF.
+* ALternate font: The ability to alternate between two fonts.
 * A minimal and lightweight appearance.
 * Small code footprint, < 200k not including third party libraries(~1.7m).